jgermita/jekyll-now/_posts/2019-2-2-Sparklecon-Smash-Event-Report.md

 I decided to keep the same drive, controls, and structural systems.

-I was fairly satisfied with the state of Echo going into the event, but I knew there were so many issues inherent to the design itself that I had to be careful if I wanted to do well.
+Echo had a few issues going into the event that I knew would hurt me in the long run.
+I couldn't spend as much time as I wanted making sure all of the drive ESC settings were tuned in so I had sporadic glitchy drive control at best.
+I also had a lot of weapon belt issues in practice that I thought I had resolved.
+(Spoiler alert: I was wrong)

 #### Fights